Forest - Kindness and Killing

 We laugh and cry together deep into the night.

-The next day, his eldest wife comes to me.
+The next day, his eldest wife comes and bows before me.

 “Chief,” she says.

-“Know that he once hoped that you would be chief in his place.”
+“My mate knew long ago that you would rise as chief in his place.”

-“He thought his death would come in battle, or of sickness or age.”
+“He hoped his death would come in battle, or of sickness or age.”

-“His spirit is happy that you killed him, and returned his honor.”
+“His spirit shines on you, happy that you killed him, and returned his honor.”

 She goes into the forest, and is never seen again.